Awalrod/jco-datalogger/README.md

 The Canopen jar is not yet available as open source code, due to my own lazyness.
 If you are interesting in working with it, let me know.

+This fork is intended to implement livestreaming data